brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Syntax discussion

-The original TS landed on `reflexpr(...)` as the syntax to reflect source constructs and P1240R0 adopted that syntax as well.
+The original TS landed on `@[reflexpr]{.cf}@(...)` as the syntax to reflect source constructs and [@P1240R0] adopted that syntax as well.
 As more examples were discussed, it became clear that that syntax was both (a) too "heavy" and (b) insufficiently distinct from a function call.
-SG7 eventually agreed upon the prefix `^` operator: The "upward arrow" interpretation of the caret matches the "lift" or "raise" verbs that are sometimes used to decribe the reflection operation in other contexts.
+SG7 eventually agreed upon the prefix `^` operator.
+The "upward arrow" interpretation of the caret matches the "lift" or "raise" verbs that are sometimes used to describe the reflection operation in other contexts.

 The caret already has a meaning as a binary operator in C++ ("exclusive OR"), but that is clearly not conflicting with a prefix operator.
-In C++/CLI (a Microsoft C++ dialect) the caret is also used as a new kind of `$ptr-operator$` ([dcl.decl.general]{.sref}) to declare "handles".
+In C++/CLI (a Microsoft C++ dialect) the caret is also used as a new kind of `$ptr-operator$` ([dcl.decl.general]{.sref}) to declare ["handles"](https://learn.microsoft.com/en-us/cpp/extensions/handle-to-object-operator-hat-cpp-component-extensions?view=msvc-170).
 That is also not conflicting with the use of the caret as a unary operator because C++/CLI uses the usual prefix `*` operator to dereference handled.

-Apple also uses the caret in the syntax "blocks" and unfortunately we believe that does conflict with our proposed use of the caret.
+Apple also uses the caret in the [syntax "blocks"](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/WorkingwithBlocks/WorkingwithBlocks.html) and unfortunately we believe that does conflict with our proposed use of the caret.

-Since the syntax discussions in SG-7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``, and `@$@`.
+Since the syntax discussions in SG7 landed on the use of the caret, new basic source characters have become available: `@`, `` ` ``{.op}, and `$`{.op}.
-Of those, `@` seems the most likely substitute for the caret, because `@$@` is used for splice-like operations in other languages and `` ` `` is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).
+Of those, `@` seems the most likely substitute for the caret, because `$`{.op} is used for splice-like operations in other languages and `` ` ``{.op} is suggestive of some kind of quoting (which may be useful in future metaprogramming syntax developments).

-Another option might be the use of the backslash (`\`).
+Another option might be the use of the backslash (`\`{.op}).
 It currently has a meaning at the end of a line of source code, but we could still use it as a prefix operator with the constraint that the reflected operand has to start on the same source line.
-If we were to opt for that choice, it could make sense to use the slash (`/`) as a unary operator denoting splicing (see "Splicerts" below) so that `\` would correspond to "raise" and `/` would correspond to "lower".
+If we were to opt for that choice, it could make sense to use the slash (`/`{.op}) as a unary operator denoting splicing (see [Splicers](#splicers) below) so that `\`{.op} would correspond to "raise" and `/`{.op} would correspond to "lower".

 ## Splicers (`[:`...`:]`)